umbraco/UmbracoDocs/13/umbraco-commerce/release-notes/README.md

 #### 13.1.0-rc2 (February 8th 2024)

-* Fixed RC1 regression where discount / gift card tree icons were broken.
+* Fixed RC1 regression where discount/gift card tree icons were broken.
 * Fixed RC1 regression where localized translations were broken.
 * Fixed issue in dynamic shipping subtotal range provider not taking the current calculation context into account and so was selecting the wrong range.